 - Timeout-free automation.
 Playwright receives browser signals, like network requests, page navigations and page load events to eliminate the need for sleep timeouts that cause flakiness.

-- Lean parallelization with browser contexts.
-Reuse a single browser instance for multiple parallelized, isolated execution environments with browser contexts.
+- Fast isolation with browser contexts.
+Reuse a single browser instance for multiple isolated execution environments with browser contexts.